 Toshiba, the Japanese electronics and engineering firm, has been developing a larger scale project using the technology tested here in New Mexico whereby utilities in Germany will be bypassed and solar electricity will be offered directly to German apartment dwellers.
 This plan is referred to as an “on-site consumption model”.
 The company will initially finance 3 megawatts of systems, and install them on apartments owned by the German real estate company GAGFAH.
 Toshiba’s project development arm will own and operate the systems, purchase the solar electricity, and then sell it to consumers “at a lower rate than that charged by electric utilities.”

 The overall plan, which was researched and developed with the Los Alamos “smart house”, is to integrate storage and manage the resources through its software platform.
-This German project will enable Toshiba to match up its monitoring platform with their solar projects, replacing, in effect, a utility’s traditional role in load balancing and management.
+This German project will enable Toshiba to match up its Monitoring is a system by which solar production data is passed from the solar array to a cloud-based app.
+Customers...
+More platform with their solar projects, replacing, in effect, a utility’s traditional role in load balancing and management.